happycube/ld-decode/README.md

 A fork of [LD-Decode](https://github.com/happycube/ld-decode), the decoding software powering the [Domesday86 Project](https://www.domesday86.com/).
-This version has been modified to work with the differences found in the tracked RF drum head signals taken directly from colour-under & FM modualted composite format video tape.
+This version has been modified to work with the differences found in the tracked RF drum head signals taken directly from colour-under & FM modulated composite videotape formats.

 (Not to be confused with the TV Modulator/Demodulator pack or the **"antenna connectors"** on the back of the VCR!).